sendbird/sendbird-uikit-react/README.md

 1. Define your component inside './src'
 2. ~Add the following line to './src/index.ts'
   `export { default as NewComponent } from './src/location/of/NewComponent';`~
+   * Will be imported as: `import { NewComponent } from '@sendbird/uikit-react';`
-   * We donot do this anymore, we prefer fine-grained exports
+   * We donot do this anymore, we prefer fine-grained exports(as step 3)
-   *
-3. Add the following line to './exports.js' `NewComponent: 'src/location/of/NewComponent',`
+3. Add the following line to './exports.js'
+  * `NewComponent/SubComponent: 'location/of/NewComponent/SubComponent',`
+  * This component can be imported on consumer as: `import SubComponent from '@sendbird/uikit-react/NewComponent/SubComponent'`
 4. Add type defns to `scripts/index_d_ts`

 ### Scaffolding new components